backend-development/backend-development-textbook/source/caching.md

 §

-In the demo app, the project model has associations not only with the user model, but with many other models too.
+The project model has associations not only with the user model, but with many other models too.
 If we include them all, we end up with a sizable reduction in SQL queries: